This guide was last updated 4 November 2022

 Buy To Let investors also need to take care given the recent changes to both the tax regime, regulation and the way mortgage lenders assess an application.
 There are a few more hoops to jump through these days and it is important to choose the best lender and product that will suit your long-term investment aims.

 Preparing for a mortgage starts early so make sure your documentation is in order.
 A broker will need the following documentation in order to make sure the lender has the right information.
+We’ve created a guide on the types of documents that most major mortgage providers accept.
 Getting this early will speed up the process no end:-

 With these details the broker will be able to obtain an Agreement in Principle from suitable lenders, carefully explaining the costs, fees and benefits of the different products and advising you on which is most suitable.